SemanticMediaWiki/SemanticMediaWiki/tests/README.md

 ## Running tests

-Verify that PHPUnit is installed
+Verify that PHPUnit is installed, and check your version
 <pre>
 > cd myMediawikiFolder
-> composer show phpunit/phpunit | grep versions
+> vendor/bin/phpunit --version
-versions : * 6.5.14
+PHPUnit 9.6.19 by Sebastian Bergmann and contributors.
 </pre>

 In case PHPUnit is not installed, run `composer install --dev`